Kotlin and continuous integration with TeamCity

-If using IntelliJ IDEA build system with TeamCity, we need to make sure that the version of Kotlin being used by IntelliJ IDEA is the same as that that TeamCity runs.
-This would mean that we need to download the specific version of the Kotlin plugin and install it on TeamCity.
+If using IntelliJ IDEA build system with TeamCity, make sure that the version of Kotlin being used by IntelliJ IDEA is the same as the one that TeamCity runs.
+You may need to download the specific version of the Kotlin plugin and install it on TeamCity.

 The meta-runner for Kotlin is available on GitHub.
-If using TeamCity 9 or above, we can now simply import that meta-runner from the TeamCity user interface
+Download that meta-runner and import it from the TeamCity user interface

-Basically this step is limited to defining the Step Name and the version of Kotlin we need.
+Basically this step is limited to defining the Step Name and the version of Kotlin you need.
 Tags can be used.

 The runner will set the value for the property system.path.macro.KOTLIN.BUNDLED to the correct one based on the path settings from the IntelliJ IDEA project.
-However this value needs to be defined in TeamCity (and can be set to any value).
-Therefore we need to define it as a system variable.
+However, this value needs to be defined in TeamCity (and can be set to any value).
+Therefore, you need to define it as a system variable.

 With that, our project should now build and produce the corresponding artifacts.